frankaging/Interchange-Intervention-Training/README.md

 ## Usage
 *****
-You will find examples where we implement counterfactual training under `./examples` folder.
+You will find examples where we implement interchange intervention training (IIT) under `./examples` folder.